hvianna/audioMotion.js/README.md

 https://hvianna.github.io/audioMotion.js/

-In the demo site you can play individual songs from your PC and also use the microphone input.
-The file explorer isn't available, since there are no media files on that server.
+On the demo site you can play songs from your PC and use the microphone input.
+Since there are no media files hosted on the site, the file explorer and play queue are not available.

 ## Quick start

 Download the latest version from the [releases page](https://github.com/hvianna/audioMotion.js/releases/latest).
 Portable binaries are available for Windows, Linux and macOS.

-Launch audioMotion and you'll be asked for the path to your music files.
-Only files under this folder will be accessible to the player.
+Launch audioMotion and you'll be asked for the path to your music folder.
+Only files under that folder will be accessible to the player.

-You can also use the command line argument `-m` to set the music folder:
+You can also use the command line argument `-m` to set the music folder when launching audioMotion:

 ```
 audioMotion -m c:\users\john\music